BartBruininks/Mocktini/README.md

 ## Getting Started

-Download `mocktini_v1_0_2.html` and open it in a modern browser (Chrome or Edge recommended for GPU acceleration).
+Download `mocktini.html` and open it in a modern browser (Chrome or Edge recommended for GPU acceleration).
 No server, no dependencies.

 1. Set the number of particles (**N**) and box size (**L**) in the control panel
-2. Choose your particle species ratios and interaction parameters
+2. Choose your interaction parameters by setting the interaction table (default ε=1.0 for all)
 3. Click **Fill** to populate the box with particles on a grid, then **Run** to start the simulation
 4. Use **Clear** to remove all particles and start fresh at any time